sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>krb5-pkinit</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The PKINIT module for Kerberos 5
+Short desc    : The PKINIT module for Kerberos 5
 URL          : https://web.mit.edu/kerberos/www/
-Лицензия     : MIT
+License      : MIT
-Описание     : Kerberos is a network authentication system.
+Descript     : Kerberos is a network authentication system.
 The krb5-pkinit
              : package contains the PKINIT plugin, which allows clients
              : to obtain initial credentials from a KDC using a private key and a
              : certificate.